flowsydev/flowsy-net-web-api/README.md

     }

     // With automatic validation if an instance of IValidator<UpdateCustomerCommand> is registered
-    // The mediation result is and instance of the expected UpdateCustomerCommandResult class [HttpPut("{customerId:int}")]
+    // The mediation result is and instance of the expected UpdateCustomerCommandResult class
+    // You must call AddRequestValidation on MediationBuilder when adding mediation to the application services.
+    [HttpPut("{customerId:int}")]
     public async Task<IActionResult> UpdateAsync(int customerId, [FromBody] UpdateCustomerCommand command, CancellationToken cancellationToken)
     {
-        command.CustomerId = customerId; // Ensure the command is using the right customer ID var commandResult = await MediateAsync<UpdateCustomerCommand, UpdateCustomerCommandResult>(command, cancellationToken);
+        command.CustomerId = customerId; // Ensure the command is using the right customer ID var commandResult = await Mediator.Send(command, cancellationToken);
         return Ok(commandResult);
     }